 Register an expression of interest at: https://www.localenterprise.ie/SouthCork/Training-Events/Online-Bookings/Erasmus-for-Young-Entrepreneurs-Expression-of-Interest-.html

 Cork County Council has been awarded funding for a new INTERREG EUROPE Project.
-The Council is working closely with local partners University College Cork and international partners from Netherlands, France, Spain, Romania, Italy, and Bulgaria on the project entitled DELTA Lady – Floating Cultures in River Deltas.
+The Council is working closely with local partners University College Cork and international partners from Netherlands, France, Spain, Romania and Italy on the project entitled DELTA Lady – Floating Cultures in River Deltas.

 DELTA Lady is, in essence, an economic development project which will invest €206,000 in the Cork region.
 Cork County Council recognises that the application of ecosystem services is at an early stage of development in Ireland and it is yet to be mainstreamed into policy decision making processes.
 The challenge is to provide a practical example of how ecosystem services can be used to combine the need to preserve ecosystems with the needs to ensure growth and jobs.